 Other Ways to Build Interest

 There is actually a way to modify this approach so that you still talk about your products and company in your insurance sales pitch, but you do it in a way that focuses more on certain details that can be more effective at getting interest to spike.
 Here are a few examples:

 Return on Investment

 As you discuss what your products do, try to include details on the return on investment (ROI) that the prospect could expect.
-If the prospect spends a certain amount of dollars on your product or service, how long or what type of return will they get from that investment.
+If the prospect spends a certain amount of dollars on your product or service, how long or what type of return will they get from that investment?

 One thing that can help you to build interest with your insurance sales pitch is to get the prospect to understand how you differ from your competitors or other options.
-This is an important step and one that we can forget to take when we dig into the details about our products and services.
+This is an important step and one that we can forget to take when we dig into the details of our products and services.

 Share a Client Story